laktek/SugarlessJS/README.md

   ```

-* You can provide callbacks to `before` and `after` the context queue.
+* You can provide callbacks to run `before` and `after` the context chain.
 Useful when you want to write wrappers with Sugarless.

   ```javascript
     var user_name = "John";